- Through the Science Window dates

 - Great Science Schools' Share 2017

-- Making a Difference Awards - shortlisting for Great Science Share 2016
+- Making a Difference Awards - WINNER for the Great Science Share 2016

-Learning to be an Engineer - Tinker Tailor Robot Pi report
+Learning to be an Engineer - A report by the Royal Academy of Engineering

 The Tinker Tailor Robot Pi project, which has encouraged primary and secondary teachers to interpret what it means for pupils to learn through ‘tinkering’ has led to real strides being made to bring together science, computing and design technology lessons, and to promote a desire for engineering in mainstream classrooms.
 Incorporating the Manchester Robot Orchestra, a citizen science project, teachers from the project co-created the lesson experiences, with the stimulus of engineers so that pupils developed Engineering Habits of Mind, highlighted the new education report.